Searchlight2/Searchlight2/README.md

-## Searchlight 2: rapid and comprehensive RNA-seq exploration and communication for unlimited differential datasets.
+## Searchlight 2: rapid and comprehensive RNA-seq exploration and visualisation for unlimited differential datasets.

 <br>